 Just outside the breached perimeter of the base, four men in military gear took out two Stingers from the back of a truck.
 Former soldiers, they’d deserted and been infected days after the outbreak.
 They were proficient at using the surface to air missile.
 Briskly, the weapons were armed, aimed, and fired.

 As Appleton hovered over the pair after his successful attack, an alarm went off.
 “What the.”
 With disbelief, Captain Appleton saw one missile streaking toward him the other toward the transport.
 Instinctively, he began evasive action.
 This was the first time he had encountered organized resistance from the Bugs, and the last, as his helicopter exploded.

 To Leon, everything seemed to happen in slow motion.
 The fireball from white to yellow to red spreading like a blooming flower.
 The plexiglass of the cockpit spew out in every direction.
-The rotor blade detaching from the fuselage, spun like a petal in water and came toward them.
-Leon tilted the bicycle down, just before the rotor blade sliced into the ground behind them.
+The rotor blade, detaching from the fuselage, spun like a petal in flowing water, and came toward them.
+Leon tilted the bicycle down to the ground just before the rotor blade sliced into the ground behind them.
 Shaken and pale, they slowly stood up, and drew back from the flaming wreck.